ComposioHQ/composio/docs/adding-local-tool.md

 **Key Points:**

 * Replace placeholders `<tool_name>`, `<action_name>`, `<ToolName>`, `<ActionName>`, `<RequestSchema>`, `<ResponseSchema>` with your own names and logic.
-* Use the Composi.io documentation for further details on defining tools and actions: [https://docs.composio.dev/](https://docs.composio.dev/)
+* Use the Composio documentation for further details on defining tools and actions: [https://docs.composio.dev/](https://docs.composio.dev/)
 * Install any required dependencies for your tools and actions.